tpaviot/pythonocc-generator/README.md

 Requirements
 ------------
-You need OCE (http://github.com/tpaviot/oce) release 0.16.0 or 0.16.1 headers.
+You need OCE (http://github.com/tpaviot/oce) release 0.18.x headers.

 All .i SWIG files are created and copied to the generated_swig_files path defined in the wrapper-generator.conf